 OVERVIEW

-This eLearning experience was created for employees to learn basic formatting in Microsoft Excel.
+This eLearning experience was created to help employees learn the basics of formatting in Microsoft Excel.

 Software eLearning - Microsoft Excel

-• Tools Used: Articulate Storyline 360, Adobe Premier Pro, Canva
+Tools Used: Articulate Storyline 360, Adobe Premier Pro, Canva, Snagit

 Problem and Solution